 What causes hair loss?

-A lot of different things contribute to hair loss, also known as alopecia.
+A lot of different things contribute to hair loss, also known as alopecia, in women.
 It’s often a combination of factors.
 The most common causes of sudden rapid hair loss, or telogen effluvium (TE), are stress and fluctuating hormones, especially after pregnancy.
 Hair might also fall out after a major illness or injury, but the shedding usually doesn’t happen until a few months later, regardless of the trigger.
 Female pattern hair loss is also very common and is hereditary.
 It’s more prevalent after menopause because hormones sometimes play a role.
 Some hairstyling techniques and products can lead to hair loss.
 So can certain medications, other scalp diseases or a poor diet with nutritional deficiencies.
 Hair loss is sometimes tied to underlying health conditions, such as thyroid disorders, anemia and autoimmune disease.